tibs/pact-talk/pact-slides.rst

     Presented at CamPUG_, virtually, 12th January 2021

-    Written in reStructuredText_.

-    Converted to PDF slides using rst2pdf_.
+    Written in reStructuredText_, converted to PDF using rst2pdf_.

     Source and examples at https://github.com/tibs/pact-talk